 South Asian dance company Akademi’s project Dance Well brings music and dance to care homes, day centres and hospitals.
 Akademi dance artists are visiting our patients in an elderly rehabilitation unit, using South Asian dance to compliment their physical rehabilitation.
 The programme aims to promote greater social engagement and well-being amongst older adults, to increase health and fitness in the aging community and to offer those living with dementia the chance to engage with creative and cultural material.

 The Rhythm Studio uses music-making, singing and drumming to engage young people in paediatric wards at St Mary’s Hospital.
 Offering bi-monthly workshops, the Rhythm Studio helps develop a lively community feel on the wards, creating a happier environment.

 Box Tale Soup

-We have worked with theatre company Box Tale Soup bring their unique blend of puppetry, physical theatre and traditional performance to paediatrics at St Mary’s Hospital!
+We have worked with Theatre company Box Tale soup multiple times, who bring their unique blend of puppetry, physical theatre and traditional performance to our Paediatric wards at St Mary’s Hospital.

 We were very lucky to host Little Angel Theatres’ bedside show for children – ‘If not Here, Where?’ in February 2020, which the theatre company developed with Great Ormond Street Hospital.
 This was performed on our Paediatric ward at St Mary’s Hospital.